7 Tax Deductions You May Not Know About in the Netherlands

 You or your partner might be eligible for the non-working spouse tax credit when either meet the following conditions:

 - the other has no taxable income

-- you and your partner are registered on the same address for more than 6 months during the period of 1 January to 31 December (Dutch tax year)
+- you and your partner are registered at the same address for more than six months during the period of 1 January to 31 December (Dutch tax year)

 - you and your partner are fiscal partners

 Deductible Financing and Mortgage Costs